 Systems theorists are aware of this conceptual deficiency.
 For that reason, an alternative approach suggests extending the autopoietic conception of politicization to cases in which the legal code persists but is merely a façade for party-political considerations.
-It do not consider this correction an improvement, however, for it describes a similarly implausible scenario.
+I do not consider this correction an improvement, however, for it describes a similarly implausible scenario.
 It requires us to assume that constitutional justices experience constitutional law not as real internal constraints but as putty in their hands, and we have no reason to do so.
 It is not a coincidence, I believe, that the concept of politicization by judicial appointment does not involve the constitutional justices reasoning in bad faith and simply requires their behavior to be predictable, in party-political terms, from an outsider's perspective.
-See that the source of the predictable, in party-political terms, from an outsider's perspective.